 - Maintain records and documents relating to medical certifications of employees created for FMLA purposes as confidential medical records in separate files/records from the usual personnel files.

-- Send copies of FMLA information to the HR Benefits Office.
+- Send copies of FMLA information to Human Resources - Benefits Unit.